k-huynh/khcraft/README.md

 - disable villager trading
 - make sure flint and steel, carrot and warped fungus on stick enchantments are handled properly
 - test that you dont get doubly awarded skill points
+- trading KB and logging the transaction
+- make /skills output look nicer (a little lol)
+- /balance (gives you your KB balance) (should also be able to show other players balances)

 ## Future tasks if I can be bothered
 - GUI for 'server store'